Governor Healey – Use the Rainy Day Fund to Feed Massachusetts Families for Months Ahead

 Invest in care, safety, and food security, not in cruelty, exclusion or bureaucracy.

-For just 3% of the Rainy Day Fund, you can prevent hunger, uphold Massachusetts values, and show that this state chooses compassion over cruelty.
+For just 3% of the Rainy Day Fund, and by redirecting the $360 million planned for new women's prison to address food security, you can prevent hunger, uphold Massachusetts values, and show that this state chooses compassion over cruelty.

 Add your name.
 Tell Governor Healey: Feed the People.
 Fund Food, Not ICE.